 Basic features include reports, timesheets, and tracking billable hours.
 It’s a tool that will give you a very good look at how you’re spending your time and how much each client or project generates.

-Remote Team Productivity Tools: Honorable Mentions
+Remote Team Productivity Apps: Honorable Mentions

 Though this list is plenty to get you and your team started on a productive new year, there are still more tools worth checking out.
 We’ve listed some of them below: